basv18/random-projects/README.md

 (u.u) Thanks for checking this out.
-I just write some random codes.